 Although you might think of flower installations as a springtime project, in reality, adding fall flowers to your landscape can help it to look colorful and bright even as many other plants around your property begin to go into dormancy.

 Fall is also a great time to install sod, since it will soon be going dormant and won’t need to be watered constantly or deal with the stress of spring or summer heat.
 The addition of mulch can also help freshen up your plant beds in the fall and help keep your property looking the best on the block.

-Of course, your fall installations need not only be plant material.
+Another great fall landscaping project is adding landscaping stone.
+Your fall installations need not only be plant material.
 Fall is also a great time to incorporate decorative landscaping stone in ways which will enhance your overall landscape.
 Decorative stone projects are the type of thing that never go out of style.
 They’re going to look great, even as the winter months roll around and your landscape goes into dormancy.